 If you have any questions or remarks about the policies described herein, please contact the RCC Director.

 Use of the HPC signifies compliance with and acceptance of policies contained on this web site.

 The HPC is a shared system; therefore, your actions can impact the work of other users.
 The HPC is not comparable to a desktop machine; i.e., practices that are acceptable on your desktop can have serious impacts on the HPC system and can affect many other users.
 The following is list of general guidelines that every HPC user should follow.

-- Do not run long interactive or non-interactive jobs on the HPC login nodes.
+- Do not run long interactive or non-interactive jobs on the HPC Login Nodes.
 Use the scheduling system to submit your job.
-See the MOAB Documentation for help on how to run an interactive job, or use the Spear Cluster.

 - Do not overallocate parallel jobs.
 Make certain that your job uses the number of processors that you have requested or reserved.

 - Do not run highly experimental code that might compromise the usability of the login nodes, the network fabric, any of the compute nodes, or the shared storage system.